Roger Berry: Parliamentary career

 In December 2007 Berry added his name to a petition to save the threatened Cadbury's Somerdale Factory from demolition.
-The petition urges for English Heritage to protect the historic birthplace of modern chocolate production.

 Early on in his parliamentary career, Berry became known as a disability rights activist, and was Secretary and Co-Chair of the All Party Parliamentary Disability Group.

-Berry lost his seat to Conservative Party candidate Chris Skidmore in the 2010 General Election.
-The seat was not very high among the Tory targets, and his unseating was the result of a swing of nearly 10% in favour of the Tories, with Labour Party officials blaming his defeat on a restructuring of constituency boundaries which were seen to favour the Tory vote.
-Under the average swing of 3.7% in that election, Labour would have held the seat.
+Berry lost his seat to Conservative Party candidate Chris Skidmore in the 2010 general election.
+The seat was not very high among the Tory targets, and his defeat was the result of a swing of nearly 10% in favour of the Tories, with Labour Party officials blaming the result on a restructuring of constituency boundaries which were seen to favour the Tory vote.

-Since losing his seat, Berry has become a Trustee of the charity Disability Rights UK. and is Chair of the Avon & Bristol Law Centre.
+After losing his seat, Berry became a trustee of the charity Disability Rights UK and served as chair of the Avon and Bristol Law Centre.

 Personal life

 He married Alison Delyth in December 1996 in Pontypridd.